Tkd-Alex/tkd-alex/README.md

 <h1 align="center">Hi 👋, I'm Alessandro Maggio</h1>
-<h3 align="center">I'm a student at University of Catania (Italy) appassionate of Web Development, Scripting and recently also in Cybersecurity.</h3>
+<h3 align="center">I'm a student at UNICT (Italy) appassionate of Web Development, Scripting and recently also in Cybersecurity.</h3>

 ### My goals for 2020/21
 - Improve my CTF skills